 - No-cost EMIs

-- Propelld loans cover the cost of tuition fees, labs costs, library fees, etc
+- Propelld loans cover the cost of tuition fees, lab costs, library fees, and more

 A poor CIBIL score can impact your future financial journey, so choose your loan partner wisely.
 Propelld removes the barrier to financial access with student-friendly loans.